How to Choose the Right Audit Analytics Platform for Your Firm

 - Configurability: Can you adjust rules, thresholds, or models to align with your audit approach and risk appetite, or is everything a black box?

-- Key point: The platform should slot into how your team already works, not force a complete redesign.
+The platform should slot into how your team already works, not force a complete redesign.

 - Evidence and workpapers: Does it support evidence collection, linking evidence to tests or controls, and exporting or syncing to your workpaper tool?

-- User experience: Is the interface intuitive for auditors (not only data scientists)?
+- User experience: Is the interface intuitive for auditors - not only data scientists?
 Can reviewers and partners use it without extensive training?

 - Deployment: Is it cloud-only, on-premise, or hybrid?
 Does that match your security and compliance requirements?

-- Key point: Technology choices are long-term; vendor stability and direction matter.
+Technology choices are long-term; vendor stability and direction matter.

 - References: Talk to at least one or two existing customers in a similar profile (size, audit type) to validate performance, support, and fit.

-Shortlist and Pilot
+Shortlist and pilot

 Answers